theAlgorithmist/TypescriptRandom/README.md

 ### Introduction

 This repo contains a small number of Typescript utilities for dealing with computations involving random processes, some of which were moved over from the _Typescript Math Toolkit_.
-Four classes are provided,
+The following classes/functions are provided,

 - TSMT$RandomIntInRange
 - TSMT$Bin
 - TSMT$Deviates
 - SeededRng
+- fisher-yates

 Usage and API are covered in the _Medium_ article.